-During the landing roll, the flaps should be raised and the electric fuel pump turned off.
-After parking the radios should be turned off and the engine stopped by pulling the mixture control out to idle cut-off.
+The flaps should be raised and the electric fuel pump turned off at the pilot's discretion.
+After parking, the radios should be turned off, the propeller set at minimum blade angle, and the engine stopped by pulling the mixture control out to idle cut-off.
 The throttle should be left full aft to avoid engine vibration while stopping.
 Then the ignition and master switches must be turned off and the parking brake set.